-- Wire / ACH Transfer to the bank of record To have the distribution proceeds Wired / ACH to the same account the bank draft option are being deducted from. - Wire / ACH Transfer to a non-record bank To have the distribution proceeds sent to a bank account not on file with Primerica Shareholder Services.
-When processing a Wire / ACH Transfer to a non-record bank, you must complete the bank name, bank contact person, bank telephone number, bank routing / transit number, bank account name and number, and attach a voided check.
+Wire Transfer to a bank - To have the redemption proceeds sent to your bank account.
+When processing a Wire Transfer to your bank, you must complete the bank name, bank contact person, bank telephone number, bank routing / transit number, bank account name and number, and attach a voided check.